nomeata/haskell-via-sokoban/02-ho-datatypes.md

 ```

 But this is not pleasing: The function `handleEvent` is getting large, and is
-mixing two different things: Decyphering the `Event` type, and actually
+mixing two different things: Deciphering the `Event` type, and actually
 performing the event.
 So let us separate these two, and define a clear
 interface for our game.
 For that, we want to define a datatype.

 What interactions do we have now?
 All four directions, plus reset.
 It would not be wise to add `Reset` to the directions, as `Reset` is not a direction.
 It would also not be wise to simply create a new data type with five constructors, as we would be duplicating the structure of directions.

 So we want a data type that is either a direction (and use `Direction` there), or a reset command.
-We thus need to constructors, one of which has a `Direction` as a paremeter:
+We thus need to constructors, one of which has a `Direction` as a parameter:

 ```haskell
 data Command = Goto Direction | Reset